-We have suite and test runs views that enables the user to get granular details on each test run in terms of when the test ran, what was the result, the duration of the run, the level of concurrency, what browser the test ran on and much more.
+We have suite and test runs views that enable the user to get granular details on each test run in terms of when the test ran, the result, the duration of the run, the level of concurrency, and what browser the test ran on, and much more.
 We also have filters to drill down based on different options.

-We make it easy to get a high level health check of your tests using the Reports feature.
-There is no other testing platform that currently exists, that can give this level of details about the tests and this is done all in one single dashboard.
-We give details that include what percentage of test runs passed, number of active tests, average duration of tests, how many new tests were written, how many tests were updated, how many steps have changed, what are the most flaky tests in your test suite and all these details can be filtered based on the current day, 7 day or a 30 day period.
+We make it easy to get a high-level health check of your tests using the reports feature.
+There is no other testing platform that provides this level of detail about the tests, and this is done all in one single dashboard.
+Details include the percentage of test runs passed, the number of active tests, the average duration of tests, how many new tests were written, how many tests were updated, how many steps have changed, the flakiest tests in your test suite, and more.
+All of these details can be filtered based on the current day, 7 days or a 30 day period.

-Testim easily integrates with ALL CI servers (e.g. Jenkins, Circleci, VSTS) by literally just copying the automatically generated CLI command and pasting it in your build servers.
-We integrate with ALL 3rd party grids hosting, that supports Selenium and Appium (Amazon/SauceLabs/BrowserStack…).
+Testim easily integrates with ALL CI servers (e.g., Jenkins, Circleci, VSTS) by easily copying the automatically generated CLI command and pasting it in your build servers.
+We integrate with ALL 3rd party testing grids supporting Selenium and Appium (Amazon/SauceLabs/BrowserStack…).
 We also support locally hosted grids and also provide our own Testim grids.

-One of the most time consuming aspects of testing is bug reporting, where in, after finding a bug, we need to report it to the developer with relevant information, to speed up the troubleshooting and fixing of issues.
+A time-consuming aspect of testing can be bug reporting.
+After finding a bug, we need to report it to the developer with relevant information to speed up the troubleshooting and fixing of issues.

-With Testim you can do this much easier with our bug capture feature and integration to key devtools like Jira, Trello, GitHub, and Slack.
-All the details related to the bug are automatically generated for you in matter of seconds in including the steps to reproduce it, executed through a Testim test.
+With Testim, you can do this much easier with our bug capture feature and integration to key devtools like Jira, Trello, GitHub, and Slack.
+All the details related to the bug are automatically generated for you in a matter of seconds in including the steps to reproduce it, executed through a Testim test.

-In summary, we wanted to build a tool that could help in the authoring, maintenance and collaboration, which we consider the 3 pillars of test automation.
-Hopefully this post helps to highlight this aspect.
+In summary, we wanted to build a tool that could help in the authoring, maintenance, and troubleshooting of tests.
+We built a platform that is simple and flexible and enables the team to collaborate on test automation.